GustavoExel/PyEFVLib/README.md

 | getSubElementVolume     | element               | float              | returns the volume of the section of *element* that is inside *vertex* control volume |

 > Vertex is a child class of the class Point

+> It is possible to do operations like vertex1 + vertex2, a * vertex, ...

 ---
 ### 3.3 - Region